badewanne89/moveez/README.md

 ### Credentials
 You also need to define credentials for github named "github" (ideally via Blue Ocean "add pipeline").
 Furthermore you need to define credentials for dockerhub named "dockerhub".

+# Database
+As already stated we are using MongoDB as our database.
+Our test databases are running on mlabs.com, our production database runs locally with docker.

+To start the production database use the following command:

+`sudo docker run -d --name mongodb --restart unless-stopped --host mongo -v mongodbdata:/data/db mongo --smallfiles`